Choosing a Business to Start

 These approaches are not entirely mutually exclusive.
 Let's start with the idea, rather than with formal research.
 Some of the possible sources for business ideas include:

 - Self-discovery.
 Find out what you're truly passionate about and figure out how to make it a business.

 - Inspiration.
 That idea that just popped into your head one day may not be so crazy after all.

 - Observation.
 Be constantly looking for unmet needs.
 Is there a product or service that you would buy if it were accessible and affordable?

 - Imitation.
 One way to increase your odds of success is to find a proven business model and replicate it in a different market.
-Or, consider buying a franchise, where you'll have a proven business model and outside support for your business.
+Consider buying a franchise, where you'll have a proven business model and outside support for your business.

 It doesn't matter where the idea comes from.
 What matters is what you do with it.
 And no matter how brilliant you think the idea is, you need some external input - a "sanity check", if you will.
 Even if you don't have the time or money for extensive formal market research or business planning, do the informal research yourself to find out if there's a market for your idea and to assess the viability of your business concept.